SergeBakharev/carvera_a_to_z/workholding.md

 * mistakes in the CAM design/G-code, or mechanical issues, might cause the endmill to cut deeper than expected, it would be too bad to damage the machine baseboard.
 * the stock must lay on a surface that is flat and square to the machine's Z axis, and the simplest way to achieve this is to use the machine itself to surface its own base \(see [Squaring, surfacing, tramming](squaring.md)\), so it should be a replaceable part.

-It is _possible_ to use the Shapeoko's MDF baseboard itself as a wasteboard, but who wants to be replacing the baseboard of their machine? \(considering it would mean disassembling it, reassembling with a fresh baseboard, and then squaring everything again\).
+It is _possible_ to use the Carvera's MDF baseboard itself as a wasteboard, but who wants to be replacing the baseboard of their machine? \(considering it would mean disassembling it, reassembling with a fresh baseboard, and then squaring everything again\).
 It is much more convenient to use a **supplementary** wasteboard bolted onto the baseboard.

 The \(only?\) downside to using a supplementary wasteboard is that it reduces the maximum Z travel \(i.e. the maximum possible height for a workpiece\)